rashmichaudhary24/genai-learning-journal/23-Tokens-Revisited.md

 # In One Sentence

-Language models do not read words or characters directly—they first convert text into discrete units called **tokens**, and different tokenizers may split the same text differently.
+Text-based language models do not read words or characters directly.
+They first convert text into discrete units called **tokens**, and different tokenizers may split the same text differently.

 ---